nanpy/nanpy/README.md

 Donate
 ------

-Do you want to buy us a coffee?
+Do you want to support us with a coffee?
 We need it to code all night long! if you like this project and you want to support it with some cents, please donate :) https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TDTPP5JHVJK8J

 License
 -------

 This software is released under MIT License.
-Copyright (c) 2012 Andrea Stagi <stagi.andrea@gmail.com>
+Copyright (c) 2012-2013 Andrea Stagi <stagi.andrea@gmail.com>